tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 ### Early data {#tlsintlsearly}

-In the proposes design, the second ClientHello is sent to the Fronting Server as early data, encrypted with Client->Fronting 0-RTT key.
+In the proposed design, the second ClientHello is sent to the Fronting Server as early data, encrypted with Client->Fronting 0-RTT key.
 If the Client follows the second ClientHello with 0-RTT data, that data could in theory be sent in two ways: